census-bds/supply-chain-app/README.md

 # Django App for Supply Chain Insights' Data Models and API
 1. Clone this repo on the same path as where you have the `manage.py` file for your Django Project
 2. By default this Django app is called 'scip' -- Install the app in your Django project settings in the file named `settings.py`
+3. You'll want to have your conda activated and then install the requirements.txt with `conda install --file requirements.txt`

 # Data Migration Scripts
 * Scripts for migrating data into the database live in `scip/management/commands` folder